 16 Jun How do I Avoid the Congestion Charge?

-Whether you live on the outskirts of central London or are planning a visit to the capital from further afield, chances are that, if you are driving and not visiting a relative in some obscure suburb, you’ll end up having to pay the London congestion charge.
+If you are visiting London and thinking of driving or hiring a car it is worth finding out about London’s congestion charge, especially if you are planning on venturing into central London.
+Chances are that, if you are driving and not visiting a relative in some obscure suburb, you’ll end up having to pay the London congestion charge.

 In this handy guide, we’ll not only take you through what the congestion charge is and how much it will cost you, but also how to avoid paying it altogether!